 Include your Children . . .
 Appropriately

-During a time when so much is changing that is beyond your children’s control, you can ease their anxiety by providing them with information and input where appropriate:
+Divorce is a time when so much is changing that is beyond your children’s control.
+You can ease their anxiety by providing them with the following information and input where appropriate.

-- Develop a shared, non-blaming, reassuring, age-appropriate way to tell your children about the divorce, then ideally sit down and tell them the same message together.
+- Develop a shared, non-blaming, reassuring, age-appropriate way to tell your children about the divorce.
+Ideally sit down and tell the kids the same message at the same time.
 Keep it simple, answer any (logistical) questions they have, and be caring with their responses.

-- Inform your children with advance notice when there are changes in schedules of where they are living and who is picking them up.
+- Give your children advance notice when there are changes in schedules, where they are living or who is picking them up.
 Once you have a parenting schedule (even if temporary) color-code it and post it on the refrigerator.

-- Occasionally ask and just listen to (avoid lecturing) your children regarding how they are doing with the divorce related life-changes, and ask if there is anything they need that would help.
+- Occasionally ask and just listen to (avoid lecturing) your children regarding how they are doing with the divorce related life-changes.
+Ask if there is anything they need that would help.
 Provide them with professional counseling if needed.

-- Unless your children are well-adjusted to the separation and older than 15, never give them the choice (responsibility) of choosing how much time to spend with each parent.
-For any of your children’s requests that affect the other parent (including schedule or expenses) your first response should be “let me check with your other parent.”
+- Unless your children are well-adjusted to the separation and older than 15, don’t give them the responsibility of choosing how much time to spend with each parent.
+For any of your kid’s requests that affect the other parent (including schedule or expenses), your first response should be “let me check with your other parent.”
 This continues to affirm the parents are the decision-makers who are working together for the children’s benefit.

 Maintain Some Status Quo

-Look for all the ways you can minimize the effects of divorce on children by providing normalcy in the transition by maintaining the basic components of your children’s lives, including:
+Look for all the ways you can minimize the effects of divorce on children by providing normalcy in the transition.
+Try to maintaining the basic components of your children’s lives, as described below.

-- Continue, and if possible, step up your normal competent parenting, including being emotionally available, providing healthy meals, and maintaining behavioral expectations around school, chores and discipline.
+- Continue, and if possible, step up your normal competent parenting, including being emotionally available and providing healthy meals.
+Maintain behavioral expectations around school, chores and discipline.

-- Do not suddenly or significantly reduce or change the quality time your children spend with either of their parents (within the constraints of a shared parenting schedule).
+- Don’t suddenly or significantly reduce or change the quality time your children spend with either of their parents.
 Try to keep up with any traditions each parent uniquely has with each child.

 - Make extra efforts to keep the people your children care about in their lives, including friends, family (including your ex’s family), babysitters, etc. This network and community of belonging is essential for their well-being.

-- Even if you are excited and impatient to introduce a new dating partner to your children, this is the opposite of what they need.
-Wait at least six months after the divorce is complete and ideally to know that a new relationship will be consistent before gradually introducing them to your children.
+- Are you considering dating during divorce?
+Even if you are excited to introduce a new dating partner to your children, this is the opposite of what they need.
+Wait at least six months after the divorce is complete to asses the consistency of the new relationship before very gradually introducing them to your children.

-While children can be incredibly resilient and adaptable to life changes, they will definitely experience a range of negative impacts from the divorce, which may be expressed through current or future emotional or behavioral challenges.
-By attending to the four categories listed in this article, you will provide a strong protection from the negative consequences of the divorce upon your children and be helping your children cope with divorce for years to come.
+While children can be incredibly resilient and adaptable to life changes, they will definitely experience a range of negative impacts from the divorce.
+Your kids might express these impacts through current or future emotional or behavioral challenges.
+By attending to the four categories listed in this article, you will provide a strong protection from the negative consequences of the divorce upon your children.
+More importantly, you will be helping your children heal from the divorce for years to come.